arevolutioner/Voting-App/README.md

+# What's this app about?
-# I'm building this App to learn React and practice JS.
+### I'm building this App to learn React and practice JS.
 However, I hope that this Voting Web App will reach as many people as possible and get their real votes.
 # Tech Stack
 ## React.js, SCSS, react-bootstrap